 New Belgium Brewing Company – Voodoo Ranger Atomic Pumpkin

-If everything listed above still hasn’t piqued your interest, this beer will.
-Featuring habanero peppers and Saigon cinnamon, this spicy brew puts the “fun” back in pumpkin pie ales.
-You’ll enjoy it so much you won’t care about spelling.
+If the Oktoberfest beers listed above still haven’t piqued your interest, this beer will.
+This spicy brew features habanero peppers, Saigon cinnamon, and Aji and Del Arbol peppers.
+New Belgium says the seasonal puts the “fun” back in pumpkin ales.
+You’ll enjoy it so much you won’t care that their spelling makes no sense.

 21 Craven Street, Asheville | (828) 333-6900